awsdocs/amazon-ecs-developer-guide/doc_source/ecs-arm64.md

 }
 ```

-## Interfaces for Configuring ARM<a name="Interfaces"></a>
+## Interfaces for configuring ARM<a name="Interfaces"></a>

-You can configure the ARM CPU architecture for Amazon ECS task definitions using any of the following interfaces:
+You can configure the ARM CPU architecture for Amazon ECS task definitions using one of the following interfaces:
 + New Amazon ECS console
 + AWS Command Line Interface \(AWS CLI\)
 + AWS SDKs